activist-org/activist/README.md

 ## Events [`⇧`](#contents)

 Events are where things happen on activist.
-They are organized by [movements](#movements), [types](#types) and [formats](#formats): the first being the focus of the event; the second being the kind of participation that people attending should expect; and the third being the specific kind of activity happening (see below).
+They are organized by [topics](#topics), [types](#types) and [formats](#formats): the first being the focus of the event; the second being the kind of participation that people attending should expect; and the third being the specific kind of activity happening (see below).

-<a id="movements"></a>
+<a id="topics"></a>

-### Movements
+### Topics

-activist will eventually include a broad selection of movements.
+activist will eventually include a broad selection of topics.
 From the start the platform will focus on a select few: `Environment`, `Housing` and `Refugees and Migration`.
-Further movements will be added later as interest from organizations and the community grows.
-The following are the working movements that activist could include:
+Further topics will be added later as interest from organizations and the community grows.
+The following are the working topics that activist could include:

 |                      |                             |                            |
 | :------------------- | :-------------------------- | :------------------------- |